s70f/Fun_Discord_Bot/README.md

 ### Odds Generator
 The `.odds <lowest number> <highest number>` lets you pick a number within the range you specified.
 If the number matches the number the bot chose you're in big trouble because you'll be muted for that many minutes.

-### Mine
-The Mine is a fun economy system that allows you to mine for gems in the deep dark.
-Upgrade mining capabilities, boost your collection rate and sell gems for a high price.

-### Gems
-There are three types of Gems you can find; Opals which have the most value and can only be found in the darkest caverns.
-Emeralds can be found in chunks of 3-4 and have the second-highest value.
-Rubies can be mined extremely fast with the right equipment and can be found in any cave.

-### Gold
-Gold can be obtained by winning duels or exchanging gems for it.

-### Market
-The market is where all the buying and selling happens. keep in mind prices for gems change every 3 hours so be on the watch for amazing deals.
-Players can sell their items for any price they want to other players or sell them to the market for the base price.

-### War
+## War
 Players can use start a battle against any player with the `.war @mention` command.
-Players start off with a random number of soldiers ranging from 30 - 40 *note: range can vary depending on the class.
-Players can choose their method of attack, normal attack, catapults, specialty, rage attack; or can choose to reinforce their army by having a rescue mission, recruiting soldiers from the catapults, or train new ones.
+Players start off with a random number of soldiers with a range depending on the class (read more about classes later).
 Different classes have different perks and drawbacks.
-Use `.enemy` to see the enemy's army.
+Players can choose their method of attack (read more about attacks later).

+### Attack
+There are 4 types of attacks.
+You will want to choose your attacks wisely based on the market price and your economy.

+#### Light Attack
+The default attack, `.attack light` does 2-5 damage and costs 3-10 credits

+#### Heavy Attack
+`.attack heavy` does 6-9 damage and costs 15-30 credits

+#### Catapult
+`.attack catapult` does 10 damage and costs 30-50 credits

+#### Assassin
+`.attack assassin <number of assassins>` does 1 damage multiplied by the number of assassins and costs 6 - 14 credits multiplied by the number of assassins.

+#### Catapult
+`.attack surprise` generates 4 random coordinates (unique numbers from 0-10) and the opponent has to guess them.
+4 damage for each coordinate guessed wrong and the enemy gets 10 credits per guessed coordinate.

+#### More
+`.attack poison` coming soon

+### Market
+The `.market` is where players can look at the price of attacks.
+Each turn, the market changes price.
+Make sure to choose wisely.

+### Gold
+Gold can be obtained by winning duels.
+To calculate the amount of gold you get per win just take the number of soldiers you have left and add 10 to that.

 ### Classes
-There are 4 main classes a player can choose from before they start a battle using `.class <type>`.
+There are 4 main classes a player can choose from before they start a battle using `.main class <type>`.
 Players can also unlock classes by buying or getting achievements.
 Use `.market class` to see different classes available for purchase.
-Use `.class` to see all the classes you are able to choose from.
+Use `.main classes` to see all the classes you are able to choose from.

 #### Sniper
 An elite killing squad.
 Increases the maximum amount of damage you can deal by 1 but decrease the minimum amount of soldiers you start with by 5.